RECASTING THE COMEDIA:

 - build bridges among disciplines and collaborate on interdisciplinary projects

 Panels will be organized as working groups.
 Sessions will not overlap, giving participants the opportunity to attend all presentations.
-Presentations should be delivered in Spanish or English.
+Panels will function as round tables to discuss pre-recorded/pre-circulated papers uploaded to the conference website.
+Participation can be in Spanish or English.

 Working groups will focus on topics detailed below.
 The goal of these groups is to have in-depth discussions about specific aspects of adaptation, dissemination, translation, performance and reception of the comedia.